Skip to main content

 Epididymitis

-Epididymitis is where a tube (the epididymis) at the back of the testicles becomes swollen and painful.
+Epididymitis is where a tube (the epididymis) behind the testicles becomes swollen and painful.
 It's often caused by an infection and is usually treated with antibiotics.

 Symptoms of epididymitis may include: